A ski resort with terrain for all levels and closeby lodging, lots of apres ski activities and a good ski school make for great vacations on snow.

 Seven Springs (Seven Springs): The biggest (and considered the best by many) is 100 miles southwest of Pittsburgh.
 There are 33 slopes and trails, seven – count ‘em – terrain parks and 10 lifts.
 The terrain parks are usually heralded as the best in the East.
-The resort is now part of Vail Resorts.
+The Seven Springs Mountain Resort is now part of Vail Resorts.

 Camelback (Tannersville): This the queen of the Pocono ski areas and is also among the very best in the state.
 It is an ideal family ski area with 60 skiable acres and a very manageable 800-foot vertical drop.
 Its learning programs are award-winners.
 The tubing park, when the kids need a break from the slopes, is the largest in the county.
 More diversions?
 There’s an LED light show and a wow of a water park, also among the largest anywhere.
 Pack the swim suit.

 Blue Mountain (Palmerton): Many skiers believe Blue Mountain resort in the Poconos to be the best because of its 1,100 vertical, 171 acres, and 40 runs.
 You’ll get in more skiing here because 16 lifts divert the long lift lines.
 Besides, you can ski or snowboard until you drop as most of the mountain is lit for night skiing.
 Come early and stay late.
 There are five terrain parks and a ton of tubing lanes.